Yurik72/ESPHap/README.md

 ESPHap
 ===========

-This is a library for easily & efficiently integrating arduino projects based on Esp32 with Apple Home Kit by  native protocols and without any additional bridges
+This is a library for easily & efficiently integrating arduino projects based on ESP32/ESP8266 with Apple Home Kit by  native protocols and without any additional bridges

-At this moment only ESP32 supported and tested.
+At this moment  ESP32 supported and tested well.
-ESP8266 is ported as well , at this moment under the testing stage
+ESP8266 is ported as well , at this moment under the testing stage, Hovewer there is some minor bugs and especially in the pairing process.
+Not all of them finished smooth.
+Hovewer it can be maximum 3 attempts (in my experience) and after that everything working fine.
+I'd say that after pairing (once operation) devices works well and stable

 Many thanks to [maximkulkin](https://github.com/maximkulkin) for providing fine libraries for native integration, this project uses this as well.